last updated 11/19/2019

 - Selective consent

 For the most part, the educational content (text, images, video, interactive activities, etc.) uploaded into our services is openly licensed accessible by anyone.
 There are some exceptions.
-For example, we are selective about sharing formative assessment content to protect the academic integrity of the assessments (“Protected Educational Content”).
+For example, we are selective about sharing summative assessment content to protect the academic integrity of the assessments (“Protected Educational Content”).

 Some feedback and comments, and profile information may also be displayed on publicly accessible pages.